AnaVizcaya/db-lesson/_episodes/06-RunConditionsDB.md

 | 1 | 3  | 1712184743 | raw_data | other
 | 2 | 3  | 1712184743 | raw_data | other

-> ## `.callout`
+> ##
->
+> Run numbers are interpolated
-> It is important to note that when using the key to extract data, it interpolates the key values.
+> It is important to note that when using the run number ot tv_key to extract data, the function interpolates the tv_key values.
 So, if there is a run that does not have any column, the 'get' function will return the row with the run number closest to the value given.
 {: .callout}

 ### Table with timestam as tv_key